-- Conduct monthly (sometimes more often) meetings of the Alliance. - Established a database for notification of partners on activities. - Achieved Minnesota nonprofit status. - Prepared application for National Scenic Byway designation and received designation in 2002. - Provided speaker for first Minnesota Scenic Byways conference - Nominated for FHWA Environmental Excellence Award by MNDOT - Hired consultants to complete corridor management plan - Attended state and national conferences
+- Conduct monthly (sometimes more often) meetings of the Byway Alliance. - Established a database for notification of partners on activities. - Achieved Minnesota nonprofit status. - Prepared application for National Scenic Byway designation and received designation in 2002. - Provided speaker for first Minnesota Scenic Byways conference - Nominated for FHWA Environmental Excellence Award by MNDOT - Hired consultants to complete the Corridor Management Plan - Attended state and national conferences